 I have since found out that, by utter coincidence, the ex-Uber driver is in fact Nat Sharpe, a software engineer whose wife, Martha Sharpe, I own the book of and met within the Twitter community.

-I had been made redundant from my job as an Executive Assistant to the CEO of a FinTech startup due to the pandemic and I was feeling a little lost, spending all my time walking and running and just generally feeling like I should be doing something - but I just didn't know what.
+My role as an Executive Assistant to the CEO of a FinTech startup had been made redundant due to the pandemic and I was feeling a little lost, spending all my time walking and running and just generally feeling like I should be doing something - but I just didn't know what.

 I had exactly no knowledge of coding, bar a little dabble in VBA in my previous job - again, I had mostly taught myself.
 I had never opened or thought to look at Visual Studio Code before, and would half listen to my husband (a solution architect at a FinTech company) when he talked about his latest API adventures.